Termu-101/Machine-Learning/README.md

                  - Model Evaluation
                  - Model Prediction

-Each Project has different datasets
+Each Project has different dataset
 You can get there datasets from Kaggle